 Being ethical is just part of the business in advertising but it is a crucial one.
-EMC Advertising puts effort into knowing and understanding each states requirements to insure that our clients do not run into any bumps.
+EMC Advertising puts effort into knowing and understanding the requirements of each state to ensure that our clients do not run into any bumps.

 Knowing Your Disclaimers

-Every state varies on its required disclaimers.
-Knowing your states disclaimer requirements is crucial.
+Every state varies in its required disclaimers.
+Knowing your state’s disclaimer requirements is crucial.
 Not meeting these requirements could lead your ad to further air time delays or having your campaign pulled off the air.
 Make sure your firm and advertising agency knows these requirements well.

 Promises Your Firm Can’t Keep